 9. Are you currently interviewing with other companies?

-This is another tricky question to navigate.
+This is another of the more difficult common interview questions to navigate.

 Mentioning you’re in seven different interview processes suggests this interview is another amongst many and you are not dedicated to this company and role.